NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-verify.md

 Verifies a package.

-Verification of signed packages is not yet supported in .NET Core, under Mono, or on non-Windows platforms.
+Verification of signed packages is not yet supported under Mono.

 ## Usage